-To fully understand why magnets have two poles instead of one, three, or more, you will first need to understand the basic concepts of the electron spin and its relationship with the Earth’s cores.
-Even after we’ve compressed the answer we have, we’re still unable to provide you with a short answer, so bear with me and read the article until the end to know exactly why.
+To fully understand why magnets have two poles, (the north and south) instead of one, three, or more, you will first need to understand the basic concepts of the electron spin and its relationship with the Earth's cores.
+Even after we've compressed the answer we have, we're still unable to provide you with a short answer, so bear with me and read the article until the end to know exactly why.

 Electron Spin and Magnet Fields